ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 If a Publisher already lists their APIs in a format other than linkset but wish to utiise the /.well-known/api-catalog URI, then:
 * they MUST also implement a linkset with, at minimum, hyperlinks to API endpoints - see the example of  {{<<api-catalog-example-linkset-bookmarks}} in Appendix A.
 * they MAY support content negotiation at the /.well-known/api-catalog URI to allow their existing format to be returned.

+## Nesting API Catalog links {nest}

+An API Catalog may itself contain links to other API Catalogs.

 # Conformance to RFC8615  {#CONFORM-RFC8615}